Property Damage / Malicious Damage

 Malicious damage is the most commonly charges property damage offense in the state of Massachusetts.
 It is applicable when you are accused of damaging or destroying the property of another.
 The charge and potential penalty you face, however, depends on how you acted at the time of the offense.

-The law states that if you act “willfully and maliciously” or with negative intentions, you can face up to 10 years in prison and fines of $3,000 or 3 times the amount of damage caused, whichever is greater.
+- fines of $3,000 or 3 times the amount of damage caused, whichever is greater.

-However, if you acted “wantonly” or not with direct negative intentions (similar to carelessly), you can face up to 2 ½ years and fines of $1,500 or three times the value, whichever is greater.
+However, if you acted “wantonly” or not with direct negative intentions (similar to carelessly), the penalty is

 Ref: MGL c.266 §127